Karlitoyo/Waste-Not-Want-Not/README.md

 ---Catalogue---

 The Catalogue page is the main repository of items available on the website.
 Users can browse the Catalogue of available items and in planned future versions view prices related to individual items and place bids as auctions are live.
+The responsiveness of multiple images which flip to reveal price , name and description proved challenging however it is good for tablet and desktop monior + large monitor.

 ---Get Involved---